 Going Off The Grid is written by best selling author, simple living, and primal lifestyle expert Gary Collins.
 Not only does he promote the off the grid lifestyle, but actually lives it!

-* This is the digital edition for download – Includes all versions Kindle, iBooks and PDF in zip file, so you will need to unzip file after downloading.
+* This is the digital edition for download – Includes all versions Kindle, iBooks, and PDF in a zip file, so you will need to unzip the file after downloading.
 In addition to the file links being sent to you via email, the link to download the file is in your digital receipt immediately after purchase.

 - How to downsize your current living conditions and prepare for peaceful, clutter-free living in your own private paradise.

-What Some People Are Saying About The Best Selling Book Going Off The Grid:
+What Some People Are Saying About The Best Sell Book Going Off The Grid:

-“I try to be impartial and not recommend specific products but I would recommend this book for anybody wanting to know realistically the trials and tribulations of figuring out how to buy land, find good contractors, and build an off-grid conventional, with all standard utilities, house in the country.”
+“I try to be impartial and not recommend specific products but I would recommend this book for anybody wanting to know realistically the trials and tribulations of figuring out how to buy land, find good contractors, and build an off-grid conventional, with all standard utilities – but a house in the country.”

 Aur Beck Mother Earth News Book Review

 “One of the best books that I’ve read for reaching my life long dream of a more simple and meaningful life.
 Chock-full of advice on things that we think we know, but we don’t in actuality.
 I’m going through a life change, and this book has really helped me get on the right track!”

 “The author presents a first-hand account of buying property and building an off-grid home.
 So it is not theory or plans made in a vacuum.
 The information presented is from real-world experience.
 You’ll appreciate his straightforward non-sugar coated words: he tells it like it is and doesn’t attempt to sell readers on a “unicorn” one-size-fits-all solution.
 The author’s candor about dealing with building contractors alone is worth the price of the book.”